-The AILA MAP is a collaborative effort between AILA and the United States Military Legal Assistance JAG Corps.
-If you’re an attorney, read more about how you can help military families.
-If you’re a member of the military or family member, learn how you can get immigration help.
+The AILA MAP is a collaborative effort between AILA and the JAG Corps, designed to provide immigration legal assistance to military families.
+If you are an active duty member of the military or their immediate family, learn how you can get immigration help.

 We continue to seek volunteer attorneys and support staff to help the women and children in Artesia, NM and in Karnes, TX.
 To facilitate these important efforts, AIC in cooperation with AILA, now accepts tax-deductible donations to support the volunteers’ work in Artesia.